MikeyBeez/Julie-Julie/README.md

 apt list

 I use miniconda for virtual environments.
-You will need this for pyadio as pip can't install it.
+You will need this for pyaudio as pip can't install it.
 Anaconda also works.
 Here's the 64 bit Linux installer you need.
 It will download automatically: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh Here's the link to miniconda documentation: